 The teacher in the classroom along with a campus supervisor "engaged" the shooter with conversation as students were evacuating, according to Youngbood.
 At one point the shooter put the shotgun down, and officers were able to take him into custody.

 "We want to commend the teacher and a campus supervisor to bring this to a quick resolution," Taft Police Chief Edward Whiting said.
 "They did a great job in protecting the kids."

 The teacher, who has not been identified, did receive a pellet wound, Youngblood said.

 The shooter had as many as 20 shotgun rounds in his pocket, but it's not clear how many rounds were fired, Youngblood said.

 KGET reported that at least three ambulances and a medevac helicopter had been sent to the scene.

-Taft police told NBC News that they are responding to the situation and the school is on lockdown.
-Deputies are conducting a room-to-room search, according to KGET.
+Earlier, Taft police told NBC News they responded to the situation and the school was on lockdown.
+Deputies conducted a room-to-room search, according to KGET.

 The Kern County Sheriff's Department tells NBCLosAngeles.com the shooting happened on the second floor of a science building on campus.

 Taft is in California's southern San Joaquin Valley, about 30 miles southwest from Bakersfield.